 - Represent current and former employees of Rolls-Royce in DOJ and Serious Fraud Office investigations of corruption in the use of intermediaries in Rolls-Royce’s energy business.

 - Represented Vitol S.A.—the world’s largest independent energy trader—in resolving DOJ, SEC, and New York County District Attorney’s Office investigations arising from its participation in the U.N.
 Oil-For-Food Programme.

-- Resolved an investigation on behalf of Dallas Airmotive Inc., an aviation services company, in resolving an investigation and obtaining a monetary penalty that was 20 percent less than the U.S. sentencing guideline.
+- Resolved an investigation on behalf of Dallas Airmotive Inc., an aviation services company, obtaining a monetary penalty that was 20 percent less than the U.S. sentencing guideline.

 - Secured a declination on behalf of a multinational automotive company in an SEC and DOJ investigation.

 - Represent an automotive company in resolving DOJ and SEC investigations relating to participation in the U.N.
 Oil-For-Food Programme.